How to recruit the right people

 Create an advert

 Decide on salary and include it.
 This will help you find the right level of candidate, save you time on irrelevant applications and help with being found on online job searches.
 According to Reed, two in three job seekers are more likely to apply for a role if they can see the salary.
-Make sure you are paying above the National Minimum Wage – £7.50 per hour.
+Make sure you are paying above the National Minimum Wage – £8.21 per hour (as of April 2019).
 Consider if you will be paying bonus, commission or any other benefits.
 Think about what you pay other employees and make sure it’s ‘in-line’.

 Don’t forget, a job advert is your chance to showcase your business.
 You need to remember you are selling the role to the candidate, and not the other way around.
 Be careful not to use any discriminatory language in your advert – have a look at our checker to make sure you don’t fall into that trap.